uberblah/bob/README.md

 # bob
 the builder

-A simple build system for people who want it to Just Work (TM)
+A simple build system that admits to being a more intuitive "make" clone

 Note that this requires a fully functioning installation of GNU Guile (not too hard to install, hopefully).